 What are German Potato Pancakes (Kartoffelpuffer)?

-The consistency is similar to that of thick pancakes with a delightfully crispy texture.
-Simultaneously they become fluffy in the middle and crisp at the edges!
+They make for an incredible meal, snack, or side.
+The consistency is similar to thick American-style pancakes with a delightfully crispy texture.

 History of German Potato Pancakes

-The origin of these German Potato Pancakes is unknown.
-They were traditionally made in all regions of Germany and popularized from the 17th century onwards.
+The exact origin of the German potato pancake is unknown.
+They were traditionally made in all regions of Germany and became a popular item over time.

 How to Make German Potato Pancakes